Telecom Routing Administration

 This table represents geographic splits only, not overlays.
 Where splits may have multiple end dates for permissive dialing (e.g. for wireless), the primary (usually wireline) date is listed.
 Information will be retained on this table for a short time past the start date of the permissive dialing period of each split.
 Splits are listed in order of the start date of permissive dialing.

 Note: No NPA splits have been scheduled since the last occurred in 2008.
 NPA relief activity is now addressed via overlays.
-However, splits versus overlay as a means to address NAP relief is the purview of state regulators in the United States and of national regulators in other NANP countries.
-If a decision is made to address a given situation with an NPA split, the following table will reflect it.
+However, splits versus overlay as a means to address NPA relief is the purview of state regulators in the United States and of national regulators in other NANP countries.
+If a decision is made to address a given situation with an NPA split, the following table will reflect such.

 |State/Terr/Prov||Old NPA||New NPA||Permissive